MeryBr/MeryBr/README.md

 ## What drives me?

-- **User experience**: everything should be clear, beautiful, and easy to use.
+- **User experience**: everything should be intuitive, visually appealing, and easy to use.
 - **Details matter**: if something’s off — visually, functionally, technically — I catch it.
 - **Quality first**: I don’t let things slide.
 If it can be improved, I improve it.
 - **Purpose-driven work**: I’m not here to “just build” — I’m here to make things **make sense**.